 We performed audit procedures, among others, to evaluate the Company's assumptions used to develop its uncertain tax positions and related unrecognized income tax benefit amounts by jurisdiction.
 We obtained an understanding of the Company's legal structure through our review of organizational charts and related legal documents.
 We further considered the income tax consequences of significant transactions, including internal restructurings, and assessed management's interpretation of those changes under the relevant jurisdiction's tax law.
-Due to the complexity of income tax laws and regulations, we involved our tax subject matter professionals to assess the Company's interpretation of and compliance with tax laws and regulations in these jurisdictions, as well as to identify changes in tax laws and regulations.
-We also involved our tax subject matter professionals to evaluate the technical merits of the Company's accounting for its tax positions, including assessing the Company's correspondence with the relevant tax authorities and evaluating third-party advice obtained by the Company.
-We also evaluated the Company's income tax disclosures included in Note 16 to the consolidated financial statements in relation to these matters.
+Due to the complexity of income tax laws and regulations, we involved our tax subject matter professionals to assess the Company's interpretation of and compliance with tax laws and regulations in these jurisdictions, as well as to identify changes in tax positions, including assessing the Company's correspondence with the relevant tax authorities and evaluating third-party advice obtained by the Company.
+We also evaluate the Company's income tax disclosures included in Note 16 to the consolidated financial statements in relation to these matters.